rosettacash/discussion/README.md

+# Welcome

-Welcome to this group for bitcoin cash enthusiasts.
+This is a group for bitcoin cash enthusiasts :)

+## The Usage of this Repository

 Please open an issue to start a new discussion.
 Or stop watching this repository to unsubscribe.